-- 4.2 No driver may participate in the Championship without successfully completing a training/educational program given by SCCA Pro Racing, which organizes the Championship. - 4.3 Drivers participating in the Championship must have at least one season of experience in single-seater racing (or any equivalent substantial experience).
-Any decision as to whether a driver has the necessary experience will be made at the absolute discretion of SCCA Pro Racing. - 4.4 No Championship winning driver, other than any winner of the best Rookie title, may compete in a further Championship. - 4.5 Drivers are permitted to participate in SCCA-sanctioned events using a license issued by SCCA Pro Racing or the FIA, subject to the limitations in Article 21.
-If a driver receives a penalty at an SCCA-sanctioned event, such penalty can be enforced at a subsequent Event of the Championship at the discretion of the Race Director and/or the Stewards.
+4.2 No driver may participate in the Championship without successfully completing a training/educational program given by PMH with oversight by SCCA Pro Racing.

-4.6 Only drivers over 35 years of age are eligible for the Masters Cup contingency program.
+- 4.3 Drivers participating in the Championship must have at least one season of experience in single-seater racing (or any equivalent substantial experience).
+Any decision as to whether a driver has the necessary experience will be made at the absolute discretion of PMH with oversight by SCCA Pro Racing. - 4.4 No Championship winning driver, other than any winner of the best Rookie title, may compete in a further Championship. - 4.5 Drivers are permitted to participate in other events sanctioned by PMH or other ACCUS member clubs, subject to the limitations in Article 21.
+If a driver receives a penalty at one of these events, such penalty can be enforced at a subsequent Event of the Championship at the discretion of the Race Director and/or the Stewards. - 4.6 Only drivers over 35 years of age are eligible for the Masters Cup contingency program.